-In the financial year 2019/20, the management expects to strengthen the Group's financial performance within the six segments and outlook expectations for the year.
-Based upon the present market conditions, the earnings are expected to be in line with the 2018/19 result, with the exception of one-off costs in the Ship owning segment.
+In the financial year 2019/20, the management expects to strengthen the Group's position within the four segments.
+Based upon the present market condition and outlook expectations for the year, the earnings are expected to be in line with the 2018/19 result, with the exception of one-off costs in the Ship owning segment.